sachindoddaguni/application-tracking-system/readme.md

 2. Confirm that your email notification settings are correctly configured.
 3. Check your spam folder for any misplaced notifications.
 4. If you're still facing issues, refer to the project's documentation for the email notification feature or seek help from the project's community.

+## Project Funding

+Our project is currently not funded and operates on a volunteer and open-source basis.
+The improvement of the project relies solely on the dedication of our team and contributions from the open-source community.

 ## License
 The project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.